 The CMBC has a selection of masks for children available.
 Each mask is $3 and can be purchased at the Museum.

-Due to the most recent restrictions imposed by Governor Whitmer, the Museum will be having scheduled 90 minute playtimes either by reserving a time on our Facebook page or by calling 517-227-5571 to reserve a time slot.
+Due to the most recent information from Governor Whitmer's office, the Museum will be having two scheduled 90 minute playtimes at a time either by reserving a time on our Facebook page, clicking on the BOOK NOW button at the top of this page or by calling 517-227-5571 to reserve a time slot.
 We will be thoroughly cleaning/sanitizing the Museum after every playtime.

 Hand sanitizer is available throughout the museum.

 Cleaning supplies will be available throughout the museum for visitors to use before/after they visit an exhibit if they wish.

 Visitors over the age of 5 are required to wear masks except for situations that include a medical condition.
 Masks are available to purchase at the CMBC for $3.